 Does your dog get cold in the winter?
 Or does he suffer from stiff joints on cool days?
 If so, a heated dog bed could make him more comfortable.
 Here are our top five picks.

 Excellent electric dog bed that provides continuous warmth

 There are plenty of heated mats on the market, but the Thermo-Snuggly Sleeper stands out from the crowd.
 It's a comfortable bed with a machine-washable cover and thermostatically-controlled temperature, so your dog stays warm during the winter months.

 The winter can be an uncomfortable season for many dogs - especially those with short fur or joint pain.

 This is why heated dog pads are becoming increasingly popular.
-By providing a gentle heating effect, these beds can help your pet maintain a comfortable body temperature even during cold weather conditions.
+By providing a gentle heating effect, these beds can help your pet maintain a pleasant body temperature even during cool weather conditions.